 With a six-episode run, did you expect The Walking Dead Season 1 to be so well received?

 I honestly had no idea what to expect.
 We worked so hard on this project in the GEORGIA heat and in the elements.
 I was thrilled to learn that people liked the show … that people LOVED! the show.

 What is the most difficult aspect when creating a zombie?

 To make them as realistic as possible.
-Clowns, brides, etc. would be comical and distract for the story.
+Clowns, brides, etc. would be comical and distract from the story.

-The zombie wardrobe and coloring seems to differ slightly each season.
+The zombie wardrobe and colouring seems to differ slightly each season.
 Is this done intentionally?

-Are you excited for the premiere of AMC’s The Walking Dead Season 4?
+Are you excited about the premiere of AMC’s The Walking Dead Season 4?

 YES!
 This particular premier episode is directed by GREG NICOTERO.
 One of our own.
 I am incredibly proud to be working alongside him.

 What makes AMC’s The Walking Dead Season 4 different to any other series including previous seasons of the show?